Staff Auditor (Auditor I - II)

 - Ability to compose clear and concise audit findings and reports.

-- Ability to make complex decisions and to interpret agency enforced regulatory laws, policies, and procedures.
+- Ability to interpret agency enforced regulatory laws, policies, and procedures.

 - Ability to implement testing procedures for key regulatory requirements.